syskeyt/ESP32-Base64-Image-Captive-Portal/README.md

 Default image is a red dot

-It is recommened to use the Huge APP partition scheme in the Arduino IDE to not run out of space
+Use the Huge APP partition scheme in the Arduino IDE to not run out of space